nathan-fiscaletti/parameterparser-py/docs/Parsers.md

 See: [parameterparser/parser.py](../parameterparser/parser.py)

 A Parser is an object that will parse the supplied argument array using the [Parameters](./Parameters.md) stored in a [Cluster](./Clusters.md).
-You can use any array of strings here, however it is most common to use the `$argv` property in PHP.
+You can use any array of strings here, however it is most common to use the `sys.argv` property in Python.

 ## Creating a Parser